 Connecticut also affords some boating or canoeing on rivers like Colebrook River, Housatonic River, Scantic River, Willimantic River, Naugatuck River, Quinnipiac River, Quinebaug River and Thames River.

-Throughout Connecticut you can find boat dealers, sporting good stores, bait and tackle stores, RV centers and discount stores offering a wide variety of boating equipment, accessories and supplies.
-For boating gear and equipment storage, visit the CT home improvement section to locate information about sheds, garages and other storage possibilities.
+Throughout Connecticut you can find boat dealers, outdoor centers, sporting good stores, bait and tackle stores, RV centers and discount stores offering a wide variety of boating equipment, accessories and supplies.

 Gather up the family along with some snacks and refreshing beverages and go enjoy the thrill of fresh air in your face and the sun on your back.
-When boating you can see parts of Connecticut only accessible by boat.
+When boating you can see parts of Connecticut accessible only by water.
 Often you'll see birds and wildlife not normally seen in city areas.
+Plus, sunrises and sunsets always seem more majestic when you are in the great outdoors.